How to Prevent Arthritis in Dogs?

 Glucosamine for Prevention of Arthritis

 One of the most important nutrients required to make cartilage is glucosamine.
 This amino sugar is a naturally occurring molecule used in animals, fish, plants and fungi.
-Unfortunately, as dogs get older, they produce less glucosamine.
-The result is a degradation of the cartilage and the onset of osteoarthritis.
+As dogs get older, they produce less glucosamine.
+This can lead to a degradation of the cartilage and the onset of osteoarthritis.

 Because glucosamine is so important to cartilage construction, it has been used as a supplement to treat osteoarthritis and to promote joint health.
 Many dog owners, especially owners of dogs competing in skills competitions, have started using glucosamine as a preventative measure.
 The assumption is that maintaining adequate glucosamine levels will prevent or slow the onset of osteoarthritis.
 There is little to no research on glucosamine as a preventative treatment.
 Dog owners should consult with their vet before deciding if glucosamine could benefit a dog as a preventative measure.